introproventures/graphql-jpa-query/README.md

 Reverse Query
 -------------
-You can execute an inverse query to fitler results with a join in many-to-one association with some limitations.
-If you do this, be aware that only static parameter binding are supported in `where` criteria expressions.
+You can execute an inverse query to fitler results with a join in many-to-one association in one query with parameter bindings support added in 0.3.1

 For Example: